This is what the U.S. wants from the U.K. before it will sign a trade deal

 But there is a cost.
 In the U.S., chicken can be washed in chlorine and other chemicals, a practice supporters say kills bacteria.
 The E.U. doesn't allow this, not because chlorine is harmful, but because it says it allows lower welfare standards elsewhere in the production line.
 The same fear exists with beef produced with growth hormones.

-"This would be a really, really big step backwards for us," according to Ron Spellman, assistant general secretary of the Association of Meat Inspectors in Europe.
+"This would be a really, really big step backwards for us," said Ron Spellman, assistant general secretary of the Association of Meat Inspectors in Europe.

 He was speaking with Britain's Channel 4 in response to a documentary airing this week that showed undercover footage at an American poultry factory.